wrote/rm/documentary/footer.md

 ## TODO

-- [ ] Add a new item to the todo list.
+- [ ] Test and unlink symbolic links when necessary.

 ## Copyright